-for soprano, prepared piano and electronics
+for soprano, prepared piano and electronics (also available as an acousmatic work)

-English text by John Palmer.
+Text by John Palmer.
 Selected at the 36th Bourges International Competition Electroacoustic Music 2009 in Section II: Trivium – 3rd category.
 May also be performed as a duo (soprano & electronics) or as an acousmatic work.

 Acousmatic version first performed at JSEM/MSJ Electroacoustic Festival 2009, Nagoya City University, Japan, 10th May 2009.